-There are over 600,000 nurses working in the UK, and the demand for qualified nurses continues to rise.
+There are over 600,000 adult nurses working in the UK, and the demand for qualified nurses continues to rise.
 Due to an ageing population, more people are requiring medical care than ever before.
 The nursing workforce continues to overcome challenges, despite factors such as delays to legislation changes and Brexit at play.
-At Mayday Healthcare, we’ve been working with nurses for over 17 years, and we’ve detailed below some of the key things to know and understand in your nurse job.
+At Mayday Healthcare, we’ve been working with nurses and healthcare providers for over 17 years, and we’ve detailed below some of the key things to know and understand.

 In order to practice as a registered nurse, also known as an adult nurse or RGN, you must have a degree in nursing.
 In the UK, nursing is in fact the most employable type of degree.
 Each university has different entry requirements but you will need around 5 GCSEs and 2 A Levels (or equivalent).
 In addition to this, nurses need to register with the NMC (Nursing and Midwifery council).

 A Registered nurse job (or RGN job) is both varied and complex, and cannot truly be defined by a job description.
 Your RGN job may differ depending on the environment you’re working in, whether you’re in a clinical setting on a hospital ward, or out in the community.

 Typically, a registered nurse/RGN job will involve some or all of the following responsibilities;

 There are a range of jobs available for qualified registered nurses in the UK, both in the NHS and private organisations.
 As a registered nurse, you can develop expertise in an area of your choosing.
 Some of the most common roles include;